777388/recursiveresearch/README.md

 Vampires, just feeding a parasite from another dimension where their body is laying somewhere, if its actively where you see em, its getting fed not him.
 Dimensional interchangeability.

 we've got a no trespassing jewel wasp infestation a mile away.
 Also, I like to hang out with the bats near the old prison.
+Mountain Climbing, ledge crossing.